dataorchestration/advanced-strapi-import/README.md

 ## License

-This plugin is part of the Coal India project and follows the same licensing terms.
+This plugin is part of Dataorc and follows the same licensing terms.